amzn/amzn-drivers/kernel/linux/ena/README.rst

 avoid excessive utilization to ensure optimal performance and efficiency.
 The ENA device restricts the frequency of PHC get time requests to a maximum of 125 requests per second.
-If this limit is surpassed, the get time request will fail, leading to an increment in the phc_err statistic.
+If this limit is surpassed, the get time request will fail, leading to an increment in the phc_err_ts statistic.

 **PHC error bound**